 The wing pattern ground plan

 Butterfly wing patterns evolve largely through the gain, loss, and alteration of elements derived from a conserved ground plan of spots and stripes.
 It is possible to trace ground plan changes to specific butterfly lineages and to investigate the developmental basis of those changes.
 In this context we have shown that the evolution of Notch, Distal-less, Spalt, and Engrailed regulation is associated with the diversification of eyespot-related ground plan elements.
 Additionally we have shown that wingless is implicated in stripe patterning, and that a Lepidoptera-specific duplicate of aristaless prefigures one conserved stripe element.
-This is one of the first examples of how the origin of a discrete pattern element can be associated with duplication and regulatory neofunctionalization of a HOX gene.
+This is one of the first examples of how the origin of a discrete pattern element can be associated with duplication and regulatory neofunctionalization of a regulatory gene.

 Evolutionary origin and adaptive function of wing pigmentation